domxjs/domx/packages/DataElement/README.md

 ```

 ### Handling stateId Change
+> Experimental: this works but can get the Redux Dev Tools jump to state out of sync

 In some cases, the stateId may be fed by a DOM attribute.
 If that attribute changes, or internally the `stateId` property changes,
 then the internal state will need to be refreshed.